pkp/ojs-user-guide/en/editorial-workflow/production.md

 # <a name="publish"></a>Publishing the Submission

-Editors and production assistants can create galleys.
+Editors and production assistants can create galley files for publication.
 These typically represent separate publication formats, such as PDF and HTML.

 Once the production-ready files have been transformed into a galley file ready for publication, Editors can move from the Workflow panel to the Publication tab by using the Schedule for Publication button.
-The galley file will be uploaded in the Publication tab.
+The galley file will then be uploaded in the Publication tab.